SP0D/wc-spod/README.txt

 == Changelog ==

+= 2.0.2 =
-= 2.0 =
+Improvement of Content Security Police for embedding spod service at the backend = 2.0 =
 * new users will use the WooCommerce REST API workflow
 * existing users will have the posibility to migrate to this workflow in a future version